Home values have gone up 12.8% over the past year in the North Star State. It is the best time to be selling a house in Minnesota.

 Low Commission Real Estate Agents

-Low commission realtors or agents are discount brokers who work on a lower commission rather than the traditional 5-6% commission.
+A low commission realtor or an agent is a discount real estate broker who works on a lower commission rather than the traditional 3% commission.

 For example, some of them offer full-service packages at 1 or 2% brokerage.
 This covers everything from listing to closing.